Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 Welcome to my website!

-And if you open the web developer tool, you’ll see the cookie as shown in the following picture:
+If you open the web developer tool, you’ll see the cookie as shown in the following picture:

 Since the web browser already stores the cookie with the name return